SVCE-ACM/A-December-of-Algorithms/README.md

   - **Problem**
     - Return the least common multiple of two or more numbers.
     - Use the `greatest common divisor (GCD)` formula and the fact that `lcm(x,y) = x * y / gcd(x,y)` to determine the least common multiple.
-    - **Hint:** There are multiple ways to implement GCD Take a leap and try doing it with recursion.
+    - **Hint:** There are multiple ways to implement GCD.
+Take a leap and try doing it with recursion.
     - `Optional:` Allow for input of more than 2 numbers and find the combined LCM of all the numbers.
   - **Example**
     ```bash